(For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page or check out our Food Gardening Guide app.)

 - A fungal disease called “corn smut” causes kernels to become black, swollen and distorted.
 You can limit its spread by removing infected ears.
 Revered in Mexico as a delicacy, blobs of corn smut actually are edible, and resemble mushrooms when cooked.

 - Inch-long striped army worms are common pests of late corn varieties, but early maturing varieties rarely are damaged.
 Tachinid flies and other beneficials kill large numbers of fall army worms, or you can use a spinosad-based pesticide.
-For more information, see Oregon State University’s Web page on organic controls for fall army worms.

 - Raccoons closely monitor sweet corn’s progress and stage nighttime raids just as it reaches perfection.
 To protect nearly ripe ears, tape the ears to the stalk with packing tape, or try some of the other deterrents suggested by the Internet Center for Wildlife Damage Management.